 Food Industry COVID-19 Resource Center

-The COVID-19 pandemic is having widespread effects across our industry and we are committed to building resilience in the face of global crisis.
-If you are in need of support, please do not hesitate to contact us.
+The COVID-19 pandemic has widespread effects across our industry, and we are committed to building resilience in the face of this global crisis.
+If you need support, please do not hesitate to contact us.

 This page was last updated on 7/10/20.